agile-ts/documentation/docs/packages/core/features/state/Introduction.md

 :::

-A State holds Information we need to remember at a later point in time.
+A State holds an Information we need to remember at a later point in time.
 It is the foundation of AgileTs.
 Nearly everything is based or depends on the functionality of States.
 For instance, a [Collection](../collection/Introduction.md) is a set of States.
 We instantiate a State with help of an existing [Agile Instance](../agile-instance/Introduction.md) often called `App`.